flowdock/api-docs/docs/How-To-Integrate.md

 <div id="/oauth2-authorize"></div>
 ## Authorizing application using OAuth 2.0

 OAuth 2.0 is an authorization framework that enables third-party applications to obtain limited access to Flowdock on the user's behalf without getting their password.
 The OAuth 2.0 flow is described in the [Authentication](Authentication#/oauth2) section of the API documentation.
+We recommend using a library for implementing the OAuth flow.

+In the example application we have used [Omniauth](https://github.com/intridea/omniauth) combined with [the Flowdock strategy for Omniauth](https://github.com/flowdock/omniauth-flowdock/).
+The OAuth logic can be found [here in the code](https://github.com/flowdock/flowdock-example-integration/blob/master/lib/flowdock/routes.rb).

-Once you have received an authentication token for the end user, you can proceed to the next section of this guide.
+Once you have obtained an authentication token for the end user, you can proceed to the next section of this guide.

 <div id="/create-integration"></div>
 ## Creating an integration for a flow